saroele/awesim/doc/source/simulation.rst

     np.set_printoptions(precision=2, suppress=True)

 Suppose we have a simulation result file called 'LinkedCapacities.mat'.
-We can instantiate a :class:'~simman.simman.Simulation' object from this file.
+We can instantiate a :class:'~awesim.Simulation' object from this file.

 .. ipython:: python